V-Mokhun/GameHub/README.md

 #### /users/[username]/friends

-On the friends page you can see all your friends, search them by username.
+On the friends page you can see all user's friends, search them by username.
 You can also click on a user to see their profile.
 From there you can also go to the Friend Request page to see all your friend requests.

 [![Friends Screenshot][friends]](https://example.com)